stevenmz/datasciencecoursera/GettingCleaningData/CourseProject/README.md

 ## Getting and Cleaning Data - Course Project Repository

+### Purpose
+This repository contains code that will clean a Samsung Galaxy S Accelerometer dataset for use in future analysis.

 ### Repository Contents
 * UCI HAR Dataset : The data files used by the analysis script
 * Codebook.md: A data dictionary describing the values in the output file